codyseibert/fire-stone-hosting/README.md

+# Documentation

+Read a more in detailed documentation on our docsify page: (https://codyseibert.github.io/fire-stone-hosting)[https://codyseibert.github.io/fire-stone-hosting]

 # What is this project?
 - The goal of this project is to create a minecraft server hosting system which could potentially be used as a real product to rent out minecraft servers to other people.